-ASSESSMENT METHODS Primary Document discussion forums Each student reads the set document, makes a statement based on their reflections on the document and presents the class with a question for discussion.
-Participation mark (2x125 words) - 10% LO 1,2,4 Foundational Knowledge Quizzes 100 MCQs - 15% LO 1-4 Thematic Assignment 3,000 words, 75% Development activities - 15% (1, 000 words in total) Essay - 60% (2,000 words) LO 1-4
+ASSESSMENT METHODS Foundational knowledge quizzes 100 Multiple Choice Questions.
+The quizzes help you consolidate your learning of the unit content.
+You must complete all quizzes and achieve an overall score above 90% to pass the unit.
+You are allowed unlimited attempts but must complete the quizzes satisfactorily before the end of the final assessment week.
+These quizzes do not contribute marks towards your final grade in the unit.
+LO 1-4 Primary document discussion forums Each student reads the set document, makes a statement based on their reflections on the document and presents the class with a question for discussion.
+Participation mark (2x125 words) Weighting: 10% LO 1,2,4 Thematic Assignment 3,000 words, 75%.
+Development activities - 25% (1, 000 words in total); Essay - 65% (2,000 words) Weighting: 90% LO 1-4

-Note for students

-Please refer to the Student Handbook §4 for College Requirements on assessments, including presentation, correct referencing of sources, word limits and late submission.
+Note for students: Please refer to the DBT Handbook for College requirements on assessments, including presentation, correct referencing of sources, word limits and late submission.

-PROG PROGRESSION
+PROGRESSION

 Successful completion of this unit requires:

-1. An overall result equal to or greater than 50%
+1. An overall result of 50% or better

-2. 50% or better in the essay
+2. 50% or better in the final essay submission

-3. Completion of all 20 questions in each quiz and a result of 100% for the quizzes
+3. Completing the Foundational Knowledge Quizzes with an overall score above 90%

-SET READING Reading that will assist the student to achieve the unit learning outcomes Author(s) Title and Publisher Pages # of Pages Davidson, I. J. The Birth of the Church: From Jesus to Constantine AD 30-312.
+RECOMMENDED READING Reading that will assist the student to achieve the unit learning outcomes Author(s) Title and Publisher Pages # of Pages Davidson, I. J. The Birth of the Church: From Jesus to Constantine AD 30-312.
 Oxford: Monarch, 2004.
 131-270 317-350 177 pp Davidson, I. J. A Public Faith: From Constantine to the Medieval World AD 312-600.
 Oxford: Monarch, 2005.
 11-246 235 pp Total recommended reading 412 pp